How a Second Trump Presidency Could Impact Truth Social

 What happens with Truth Social if Trump wins?

 Most polls between Trump and Democratic presidential nominee Kamala Harris are within the margin of error, and the betting markets are putting roughly even money on a Trump win vs a Harris win.
-This raises the question: What are the implications for Truth Social if Trump retakes the White House?
+This raises the question: What happens to Truth Social if Trump retakes the White House?

 Partisan press is nothing new.
 We've had newspapers aligned with political parties since the dawn of the republic.
 And partisan cable news channels and websites have been fixtures for decades.
 But we've never had an American president literally own a media company.

-One of the controversies of the first Trump administration was his alleged violation of the Constitution's emoluments clauses.
+Let's take a quick step back to Trump's first term where a major controversy was his alleged violation of the Constitution's emoluments clauses.
 The Foreign Emoluments Clause requires Congress to consent to the president (or any federal official) receiving any personal benefit from a foreign government.
 The Domestic Emoluments Clause prohibits the president from receiving any personal benefit from a U.S. state or local government.

 It was never determined whether Trump violated the emoluments clauses by maintaining his international hotel empire.
 This is because Trump was already out of office by the time the cases reached the Supreme Court, so the Supreme Court declared it moot.
 However, questions still linger considering foreign dignitaries are estimated to have spent millions of dollars at Trump properties during his presidency.